gbv/beaconspec/beacon.md

   * Specify link tokens `target` and/or `annotation` as attributes to the `<link>` element.

 All attributes MUST be given in lowercase.
-An informal schema of Beacon XML files is given in [](#relax-ng-schema-for-beacon-xml).
+An informal schema of BEACON XML files is given in [](#relax-ng-schema-for-beacon-xml).

-To process Beacon XML files, a complete and stream-processing XML parser, for instance the Simple API for XML [](#SAX), is RECOMMENDED, in favor of parsing with regular expressions or similar methods prone to errors.
+To process BEACON XML files, a complete and stream-processing XML parser, for instance the Simple API for XML [](#SAX), is RECOMMENDED, in favor of parsing with regular expressions or similar methods prone to errors.
 Additional XML attributes of `<link>` elements and `<link>` elements without `source` attribute SHOULD be ignored.

-Note that in contrast to Beacon text files, link tokens MAY include line breaks, which are removed by whitespace normalization.
+Note that in contrast to BEACON text files, link tokens MAY include line breaks, which are removed by whitespace normalization.
 Furthermore id field, annotation field and target token MAY include a vertical bar, which is encoded as `%7C` during construction the link.

 # Mappings

-An important use-case of Beacon is the creation of HTML links as described in section [](#mapping-to-html).
-A link dump can also be mapped to an RDF graph ([](#mapping-to-rdf)) so Beacon provides a RDF serialization format for a subset of RDF graphs with uniform links.
+An important use-case of BEACON is the creation of HTML links as described in section [](#mapping-to-html).
+A link dump can also be mapped to an RDF graph ([](#mapping-to-rdf)) so BEACON provides a RDF serialization format for a subset of RDF graphs with uniform links.

 ## Mapping to RDF